jyunhanlin/js-playground/note/algorithm.md

 ## Remove Nth Node From End of Linked list

-create 2 nodes, p1 goes k step first, and then p1 and p2 start together
+Create 2 nodes, p1 goes k step first, and then p1 and p2 start together

 ```
 P2 - - - P1 - - - - - - - - - - - -